rcc-uchicago/user-guide/docs/midway23/midway_data_storage.md

 ### Shared Scratch Space

 High performance shared scratch space can be accessed using the SCRATCH environment variable.
-This scratch space is intended to be used for reading or writing data required by jobs running on the cluster. **If a user is over quota, s/he can use scratch space as a temporary location to hold files (and/or compress them for archival purposes) but as scratch space is neither snapshotted nor backed up, it should always be viewed as temporary.**
+This scratch space is intended to be used for reading or writing data required by jobs running on the cluster. **If a user is over quota, they can use scratch space as a temporary location to hold files (and/or compress them for archival purposes) but as scratch space is neither snapshotted nor backed up, it should always be viewed as temporary.**

 **NOTE**: It is the responsibility of the user to ensure any important data in scratch space is moved to persistent storage.
 Scratch space is meant to be used for temporary, short-term  storage only.